 But Seisyll and his class had traveled there once on a pilgrimage, and he remembers it as an annoyingly long climb with the endgame not being as great as was promised.
 It’s a giant dead volcano.
 And the dragons go there because every hundred years the Glaciers of the north move in, and the climate gets too cold for dragons to survive, and the volcano acts like a giant sauna.

 At first Seisyll thought that was the end of that; he dismissed any claims of magic-hotspot as wishful thinking.
 There’s nothing magic about that dead piece of rock.

 But Heather saying the dragon came from Media Drakon, and her description of a powerful magic spell, has Seisyll second-guessing himself.
 Not that he was completely wrong before, the volcano is dead, and in cold climates it is like a giant sauna.
 It’s just maybe he dismissed claims of magic too easily.

 “I’m not… going to… exclude your little… conclusion,” Huisan manages after a while.
 “So, do you think… there’s only… one sorcerer… or there may be… more?”

 Seisyll frowns.
 The idea of more than one sorcerer working to destroy the Kingdoms is not one that sits well with him.
 He shakes his head, “We’ll have to see if the coaches have found any of the same conclusions.
 But we’ll wait on word from them,” he tells her.
 “I want to see if they notice anything on their own, because if so…” Because if so, then there must be more than one.
 Then there must be a terrorist attack on the Kingdoms.

 But he doesn’t want to say that outloud.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, HomerKnightlyWrite a Review